AdobeDocs/graphql-mesh-gateway/src/pages/gateway/architecture.md

 ---
-title: Adobe API Manager Architecture Overview
+title: API Mesh for Adobe Developer App Builder Architecture Overview
-description: A description of the architecture and how requests are processed inside Adobe API Manager.
+description: A description of the architecture and how requests are processed inside API Mesh for Adobe Developer App Builder.
 ---

 # Architecture overview

-Depending on your role and use case for Adobe API Manager, there are different ways to view the gateway architecture.
+Depending on your role and use case for API Mesh for Adobe Developer App Builder, there are different ways to view the gateway architecture.

 If you are interested in how you can affect the gateway, you can follow this process in the diagram below: